exceptionless/Exceptionless/README.md

 The definition of the word exceptionless is: to be without exception.
 [Exceptionless](http://exceptionless.io) provides real-time error reporting for your ASP.NET, Web API, WebForms, WPF, Console, and MVC apps.
 It organizes the gathered information into simple actionable data that will help your app become exceptionless!

-## Getting Started (Development)

-_NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.io](http://exceptionless.io) and signup for a free account and you will be up and running in seconds._

-1. You will need to have [Visual Studio 2013](http://www.visualstudio.com/products/visual-studio-community-vs) installed.
-2. Start `Elasticsearch`, and `MongoDB` by running `StartBackendServers.bat`. *Please ensure that [dynamic scripting is enabled in the elasticsearch.yml file](https://github.com/exceptionless/Exceptionless/blob/master/Libraries/elasticsearch.yml#L12).*
-3. Open the `Exceptionless.sln` Visual Studio solution file.
-4. Select `Exceptionless.Api` as startup projects.
-5. Run the project by pressing `F5` to start the server.
-6. (OPTIONAL) For a user interface you must also setup and configure the [Exceptionless.UI](https://github.com/exceptionless/Exceptionless.UI) project.

-Alternatively, you can [watch this short YouTube video](http://youtu.be/wROzlVuBoDs) showing how to get started with the project.

 ## Using Exceptionless

 Refer to the Exceptionless documentation here: [Exceptionless Docs](http://docs.exceptionless.io)